usnistgov/smartcitiesarchitecture/UploadingFilesToS3Store.md

     C:\Python27\Scripts\pip install boto

 1. Add a template for credentials in %USERPROFILE%\.aws
 a.
-Add a ì.awsî sub-directory under C:\Users\USERNAME using command prompt ìmkdir .awsî from >C:\Users\USERNAME
+Add a ‚Äú.aws‚Äù sub-directory under C:\Users\USERNAME using command prompt ‚Äúmkdir .aws‚Äù from >C:\Users\USERNAME
 b.
-Use Notepad++ to create a file (with contents below, 5 lines, which serves as the template for credentials) and save as ìcredentials.î
+Use Notepad++ to create a file (with contents below, 5 lines, which serves as the template for credentials) and save as ‚Äúcredentials.‚Äù

 Contents of %USERPROFILE%\.aws\credentials. file: